sjt-github/Hemberg-scRNA-seq-Course/docs/07-exprs-qc.md

 Since there is currently no standard method for performing scRNASeq the expected values for the various QC measures that will be presented here can vary substantially from experiment to experiment.
 Thus, to perform QC we will be looking for cells which are outliers with respect to the rest of the dataset rather than comparing to independent quality standards.
 Consequently, care should be taken when comparing quality metrics across datasets collected using different protocols.

-## Blischak dataset
+## Tung dataset

-To illustrate cell QC, we consider a [dataset](http://jdblischak.github.io/singleCellSeq/analysis/) of induced pluripotent stem cells generated from three different individuals [@Tung2016-an] by John Blischak in [Yoav Gilad](http://giladlab.uchicago.edu/)'s lab at the University of Chicago.
+To illustrate cell QC, we consider a [dataset](http://jdblischak.github.io/singleCellSeq/analysis/) of induced pluripotent stem cells generated from three different individuals [@Tung2017-ba] in [Yoav Gilad](http://giladlab.uchicago.edu/)'s lab at the
+University of Chicago.
 The experiments were carried out on the Fluidigm C1 platform and to facilitate the quantification both unique molecular identifiers (UMIs) and ERCC _spike-ins_ were used.
-The data files are located in the `blischak` folder in your working directory.
+The data files are located in the `tung` folder in your working directory.
 These files are the copies of the original files made on the 15/03/16.
 We will use these copies for reproducibility purposes.